cncf/gitvote/README.md

 # GitVote configuration file
 # This file must be located at the root of the repository

-# Voters (required)
-# List of GitHub usernames of the users who have binding votes
-voters:
-  - tegioz
-  - cynthia-sg

-# Pass threshold (required)
-# Percentage of votes in favor required to pass the vote
-pass_threshold: 67

 # Voting duration (required)
 # How long the vote will be open
 #